sergepilipchuk/maui-theme-selector-app/README.md

 ## Implementation Details

 1. Use the [ChoiceChipGroup](https://docs.devexpress.com/MAUI/DevExpress.Maui.Editors.ChoiceChipGroup) control to display and group round color markers that allow you to select a new color.
-To specify a round color marker, use the [DXBorder](https://docs.devexpress.com/MAUI/DevExpress.Maui.Core.DXBorder) control.
+To add a round color marker, use the [DXBorder](https://docs.devexpress.com/MAUI/DevExpress.Maui.Core.DXBorder) control.

     ```xaml
     <dx:ChoiceChipGroup